JoeNg93/Falling_Color/README.md

 npm install (To install depedencies)
 ```

+Start your local MongoDB

+The app will start at localhost port 3000

 ### Rules
 - A color ball falls from the sky and the diamond at the bottom must match the color of the ball.